belsten/belsten.github.io/index.markdown

 ## Bio

-I am an excited incoming Vision Science Ph.D. student at UC Berkeley.
-I plan to work with  Dr. Bruno Olshausen at the [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu).
+I am a first-year Ph.D. student at UC Berkeley at the [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu), advisied by Dr. Bruno Olshausen.

 I am interested in neuroscience, machine learning, statistical modeling, and signal processing.
-In 2020, I received my B.S. in computer and systems engineering from Rensselaer Polytechnic Institute in Troy, NY.
-From 2018 to the present, I've had the fortunate opportunity to do research at the [National Center for Adaptive Neurotechnologies](https://www.neurotechcenter.org) in Albany NY and WashU, School of Medicine, where I develop BCI2000 and get to work with the latest bidirectional neural devices.
+In 2020, I received my B.S. in computer and systems engineering from Rensselaer Polytechnic Institute in Troy, New York.
+From 2018 to the present, I've had the fortunate opportunity to do research with Dr. Peter Brunner at the [National Center for Adaptive Neurotechnologies](https://www.neurotechcenter.org) in Albany, New York and Washington University in St. Louis, Dept. of Neurosurgery, where I developed BCI2000 and got to work with the latest intracranial recording and stimulation neural devices.

 In my free time, I enjoy climbing, cycling, and running (not at the same time).
 Big fan of oat milk and found free stuff.